|

 what she wanted to hear.
 I paired it with a Buzz Audio MA2 mic pre

 and there was absolutely nothing lacking at all."
+Designed for

 mid-range focus with a strong, powerful bottom and airy, unabrasive